saltstack/salt/doc/ref/configuration/master.rst

 .. versionadded:: 3007

-When ``cluster_id`` is defined.
-This sets the location of where this cluster will store it's cluster publich and private key as well as any minion keys.
-This setting will default to the value of ``pki_dir``, but should be changed filesystem location shared between peers in the cluster.
+When ``cluster_id`` is defined, this sets the location of where this cluster will store its cluster public and private key as well as any minion keys.
+This setting will default to the value of ``pki_dir``, but should be changed to the filesystem location shared between peers in the cluster.

 .. code-block:: yaml